ibm-cloud-docs/Cloudant/transaction-engine/overview-te.md

 - In-database encryption - {{site.data.keyword.cloudant_short_notm}} on Transaction Engine adds more native in-database encryption as well as storage volume encryption.
 Data values are encrypted both in primary data and indexed data within the database, with a unique encryption key per database.
 - Database recovery - APIs are provided to allow database-level recovery for accidental deletions within a time window.

-Now, we further elaborate on the benefits of using {{site.data.keyword.cloudant_short_notm}} on the new Transaction Engine architecture.
+The following discussion elaborates on the benefits of using {{site.data.keyword.cloudant_short_notm}} on the new Transaction Engine architecture.

 ## In-region consistency

 In {{site.data.keyword.cloudant_short_notm}} on the Classic architecture, the database is eventually consistent.
 The application can't safely read its own documents writes and might inadvertently create conflicts when a document is updated frequently in a short time window.

 {{site.data.keyword.cloudant_short_notm}} on the Transaction Engine architecture provides in-region consistency with the following guarantees:
-- If an application writes a document revision to {{site.data.keyword.cloudant_short_notm}}, we guaranteed that the revision is available to later read requests.
+- If an application writes a document revision to {{site.data.keyword.cloudant_short_notm}}, it is guaranteed that the revision is available to later read requests.
 - If a new document is created by two simultaneous writes, attempting to create the same document ID, one succeeds and the other fails.
 - Similarly, if two simultaneous processes attempt to modify a document in different ways, one succeeds and the other fails.
 - The changes feed is strictly ordered ("linearized") making it much easier for changes feed listeners to consume the changes feed without having to deal with duplicates of the same change.